mgorav/SpringCloudKafkaStreamTwitterTrend/README.md

 MapR-ES provides cutting edge streaming capabilities which is [highly performanant & scalable](https://mapr.com/blog/kafka-vs-mapr-streams-why-mapr/) as compared to Apache kafka.

-This is great!!!
 As a developer/architect, I would like to build streaming application which is agnostic of broker (MapR Stream, Kafka ...).

-Spring Cloud Stream, provides superb abstraction over broker and takes way the burden of broker connectivity etc, away from developer.
+Spring Cloud Stream has cracked the problem being broker agnostic.

 This sounds like a dream!!!

-So, I can achieve my goal:

 MapR Stream + Spring Cloud Stream = Match made in heavens = Developer productivity = High Performance & Scalability